kiily/react-ts-pwa-ionic-capacitor/.github/README.md

 Template CRA PWA, with TS, SCSS and customized CI/CD environment.

-You can find all the relevant details about what is included in this repo here: https://www.notion.so/kiilysden/React-TS-PWA-Ionic-Capacitor-edd29a16ae0c45c98590077f07e3b051
+You can find all the relevant details about what is included in this repo here: [Template Details](https://www.notion.so/kiilysden/React-TS-PWA-Ionic-Capacitor-edd29a16ae0c45c98590077f07e3b051)

 # Getting started: